Cycles of Sums of Integers: Introduction

 \section{Introduction}

-The aim of this paper is to study a variant of the well-known \emph{Ducci game of differences}.
-In this game, one starts with a $n$-tuple of integers and iterates the \emph{Ducci map} $(a_0,a_1,\dots,a_{n-1})\mapsto (\abs{a_0-a_1},\abs{a_1-a_2},\dots,\abs{a_{n-1}-a_0})$ to generate a \emph{Ducci sequence}.
+The aim of this paper\footnote{Published in: The Fibonacci Quarterly, Volume 58 No 2 (2020) 126.} is to study a variant of the well-known \emph{Ducci game of differences}.
+In this game, one starts with a $n$-tuple of integers and iterates the \emph{Ducci map} $(a_0,a_1,\dots,a_{n-1})\mapsto (|a_0-a_1|,|a_1-a_2|,\dots,|a_{n-1}-a_0|)$ to generate a \emph{Ducci sequence}.
 This process suggests the name \emph{Cycles of differences of integers} \cite{Lu}, which inspired the name of the present paper.

 If $n$ is a power of $2$, we know that every Ducci sequence eventually vanishes, i.e., reaches the zero $n$-tuple.
 Else, a Ducci sequence will either vanish or enter a periodic cycle.
-As several authors pointed out \cite{Eh,Lu}, studying the latter case comes down to considering n-tuples that consist only of $0$ and $1$'s.
-Hence the Ducci map can be considered to be a linear map over $\ZZ_2^n$.
-This map can be generalized as stated in definition \ref{def:T}, performing sums modulo $m$ for some positive integer $m$.
+As several authors pointed out \cite{Lu,Eh}, studying the latter case comes down to considering n-tuples that consist only of $0$ and $1$'s.
+Hence the Ducci map can be considered to be a linear map over $\Z_2^n$.
+This map can be generalized as stated in Definition \ref{def:T}, performing sums modulo $m$ for some positive integer $m$.

 This variant has been introduced by Wong in \cite{Wo} and has been extensively studied by F. Breuer in \cite{Br2}, who noticed a link between Ducci sequences and cyclotomic polynomials.
-The results we prove here are similar, but we use an elementary approach, which allows us to solve the inseparable case, i.e., $m=p^t$ with $p$ a prime and $n$ divisible by $p$.
+The results we prove here are similar, but we use an elementary approach, which allows us to solve the inseparable case, i.e., $m=p^k$ with $p$ a prime and $n$ divisible by $p$.
 This is the object of section \ref{sec:prime_powers}.
-There we also see that our method cannot generalize to special cases ($p=2$ or $p$ a Wieferich prime), for which F. Breuer's method works.
+There we also see that our method does not generalize to certain special cases ($p=2$ or $p$ a Wieferich prime), for which F. Breuer's method works.

-Here $\NN$ denotes the set of positive integers, $0$ excluded.
+Here $\N$ denotes the set of positive integers (with the convention $0\notin \N$).

-\begin{definition} Let $m,n\in\NN$.
-Let A \emph{T-sequence} of $\ZZ_m^n$ is a sequence of the form $\paren{T^k\textbf{a}}_{k\geq 0}$ where $\textbf{a}\in\ZZ_m^n$ and it is said to be generated by the tuple $a$.
+\begin{definition} Let $m,n\in\N$.
+Let A \emph{T-sequence} of $\Z_m^n$ is a sequence of the form $(T^r\textbf{a})_{r\geq 0}$ where $\textbf{a}\in\Z_m^n$ and it is said to be generated by the tuple $\textbf{a}$.

-The tuple $\textbf{e}=(1,0,\dots,0)\in\ZZ_m^n$ and the T-sequence it generates are respectively called the \emph{basic tuple} and the \emph{basic T-sequence} of $\ZZ_m^n$. \end{definition}
+The tuple $\textbf{e}=(1,0,\dots,0)\in\Z_m^n$ and the T-sequence it generates are respectively called the \emph{basic tuple} and the \emph{basic T-sequence} of $\Z_m^n$. \end{definition}

-For example, the T-sequence generated by the basic tuple of $\ZZ_{10}^4$ starts as shown below.
-See that the tuple $(2,4,6,4)$ repeats, hence the T-sequence becomes periodic at that point, with a cycle length of $4$.
+For example, the T-sequence generated by the basic tuple of $\Z_{10}^4$ starts as shown below.
+Note that the tuple $(2,4,6,4)$ repeats, hence the T-sequence becomes periodic at that point, with a cycle length of $4$.
 With the notations introduced later, we write $P(10,4)=4$.